schadis/DMWC-Warrior/README.md

 # DMWC-Warrior

+* 2h Furry/Furry is working (tank is only usable for dugeons)
 * all the best to immortalhz (its the most of his code)
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it